compoundingeffects/bigpictureschool/biology.md

 ## Biology

-1. **What is Biology**?
+1. **What is biology**?
 Biology is the study of living things.
 It tries to understand what makes something alive, how living things work, and how they interact with each other and their surroundings.

-2. **What is Life**?
+2. **What is life**?
 Life is what separates living things from non-living things.
 Some key features of life include:
 - **Organization**: Living things have complex structures, from tiny parts to whole bodies.
 - **Metabolism**: Living things can take in energy, change it, and use it to stay alive.
 - **Homeostasis**: Living things can keep their insides stable, like maintaining body temperature.
-- **Growth and Development**: Living things get bigger and change over time.
+- **Growth and development**: Living things get bigger and change over time.
 - **Reproduction**: Living things can make more of themselves.
-- **Response to Stimuli**: Living things can sense and react to changes around them.
+- **Response to stimuli**: Living things can sense and react to changes around them.
 - **Evolution**: Groups of living things can change over long periods of time.

-3. **What is a Cell**?
+3. **What is a cell**?
 A cell is the smallest unit of life.
 All living things are made of one or more cells.
 There are two main types:
     - **Simple cells (prokaryotic)**: These don't have a central compartment for DNA.
     - **Complex cells (eukaryotic)**: These have a central compartment for DNA and other specialized parts.